sonata-project/SonataMediaBundle/UPGRADE-3.x.md

 they include the `onDelete="CASCADE"` option: this allows to delete a media if included in a gallery (and vice-versa).
 You should upgrade your database in a safe way after upgrading your vendors.

+## BaseVideoProvider uses HTTPlug

+The `Guzzle` and `Buzz` dependency are deprecated and will be replaced with the abstract `HTTPlug` client, so you can choose your prefered client implementation.
+You should adapt the new `BaseVideoProvider::__construct` signature.

 UPGRADE FROM 3.4 to 3.5
 =======================